arthurpratt/Urban-agriculture-and-small-farm-water-use/README.md

 This excel file is a template for calculating a time series irrigation water balance.
 It requires the user to be familiar with spreadsheets, water balances, and to input weather data.

 # Matlab Uniformity Example
 This matlab script takes an excel input file of sprinkler catch can data and propogates it across a field to simulate overlapping of sprinklers.
 The resulting array calculates a Distribution Uniformity (DU), a Coefficient of Uniformity (CU), and generates a 3D plot of irrigation depth.
+The script is not trivial and requires the user to have a thorough understanding of the concept of sprinkler uniformity and the catch can test.